I Want a Smart Thermostat but Don't Have a C Wire - Now What?

-When you’re wanting methods to lower energy costs, installing a smart thermostat is a smart move.
-These devices adjust to your favorite temperatures and routine and then make an energy-efficient schedule that fits.
-What’s even better is that you can adjust and monitor your settings from almost anywhere with your phone, whether you’re lying in bed or away from home.
-(You might even be able to receive a free smart thermostat depending on rebate programs from your utility company in Omaha.)
+When you’re wanting methods to decrease heating and cooling costs, getting a smart thermostat is a smart move.
+These devices adjust to your favorite temperatures and routine and then create an energy-efficient schedule to match.
+What’s even better is that you can adjust and watch your settings from nearly anywhere with your phone, whether you’re sitting in bed or on the go.
+(You might even be eligible for a free smart thermostat depending on rebate programs from your utility supplier in Omaha.)

-In many instances, hooking up a smart home thermostat with the assistance of The Frazier Company is a simple job if you have a new residence.
+Most of the time, hooking up a smart home thermostat with the help of The Frazier Company is an uncomplicated task if you have a newer house.
 But what if your residence is older or doesn’t have the proper wiring?
-Can you still have a smart thermostat without C wire?
-We’ll help you navigate the process so you can select the recommended thermostat and enjoy energy savings for years to come.
+Can you still install a smart thermostat without C wire?
+We’ll help you figure out the process so you can choose the right thermostat and get energy savings for a long time.

 What Is a C Wire and What Does It Do on a Thermostat?

-Many programmable thermostats use batteries.
-When you’re making the move to a smart thermostat, you’ll find that many have to have a C wire, or common wire, for power.
-If you don’t use this wire, your new thermostat might cause your heating and cooling system to have malfunctions.
+The majority of programmable thermostats run on batteries.
+When you’re making the move to a smart thermostat, you’ll find that many require a C wire, or common wire, for power.
+If you don’t have this wire, your new thermostat might cause your heating and cooling system to have malfunctions.

 You can ascertain if you have a C wire by doing the following: